urbanjost/apps/flower/docs/flower.md

 DESCRIPTION
 ===========

+flower(1) depends on the input being plain standard free-format Fortran so the output should be carefully checked.

 1.  flower(1) will convert free-format Fortran code to lowercase.
 It can also convert the code to uppercase.
 In each case comments and quoted text are left as-is.

-    This is a basic program that writes its results to stdout and does not recognize Hollerith strings and preprocessor directives as special cases.

-    Tabs should be expanded before processing the file.

-    flower(1) depends on the input being plain standard free-format Fortran so the output should be carefully checked.

-2. It may also be used to generate simple statistics about what percentage of the code is comments.
+2.  flower(3f) can additionally generate simple statistics about what percentage of the code is comments.

-3.  flower(1) can also be used to strip comments from the code.
+3.  flower(1) can strip comments from the code.

-4. Lastly, the code can be removed so the comments can be used for documentation or run through utilities like spell checkers.
+4. Alternatively, the code can be removed so the comments can be used for documentation or run through utilities like spell checkers.

+> This is a basic program that writes its results to stdout and does not
+> recognize Hollerith strings and preprocessor directives as special
+> cases.
+>
+> Tabs should be expanded before processing the file.

 OPTIONS
 =======